Kelly Abraham-Smith - Clinical Psychologist (HCPC reg.)

 I take a person-centred approach, working flexibly and collaboratively with clients to fit the therapy to the client, not the client to the therapy.
 I work in an integrative way, meaning I am able to draw on a range of psychological models to guide our work, including cognitive-behavioural therapy (CBT), compassion-focused therapy, acceptance and commitment therapy, mindfulness, narrative therapy, systemic / family therapy, and psychodynamic therapy, amongst others.

-I currently work at the Royal National Orthopaedic Hospital in Stanmore specialising in working with people with chronic pain and other long-term health conditions.
+I currently work at Great Ormond Street Hospital with children with rheumatological conditions and their families.
+I previously worked at the Royal National Orthopaedic Hospital in Stanmore for 3 years specialising in working with people with chronic pain and other long-term health conditions.
 However, I have years of experience working with people across the age spectrum and from a variety of cultural backgrounds, addressing difficulties which can be long-standing or have recently developed.
 These may include:

 - Perinatal maternal / paternal depression